Root Institute is offering this residential programme for in-depth study of Buddhist philosophy and psychology.

 Casual visitors are welcome to the teachings and meditations on the basis of quiet attendance, leaving active participation to the actual BP students.

-Suggested donation: please email our Spiritual Programme Coordinator (SPC), Ven.
-Thubten Khadro for more information.
+Suggested donation: Please email our Director, Ven.
+Tenzin Paldron for more information.

 More information about the FPMT Basic Programme is available on the FPMT website.